Skip to content

 2. Don’t leave anything with your card numbers on it out at work or at home.
 Keep financial documents safely filed and locked up.
 And when you no longer need your documents, shred them.

-3. Don’t give your card number to anyone over the phone or Internet without first verifying the company is legitimate and be aware of the charges you are authorizing.
+3. Don’t give your card number to anyone over the phone or internet without first verifying the company is legitimate and be aware of the charges you are authorizing.

-9. Do change your address if you move.
+4. Change your address if you move.
 Notify card companies and put a hold on your mail if you’ll be traveling for an extended period.

-10. Do keep account numbers obscured with security envelopes when sending mail.
+5. Keep card and account numbers obscured with security envelopes when sending mail.

 Back to News